davidsherlock/edd-commission-fees/readme.txt

 == Changelog ==

+= 1.0.2, February 1, 2018 =
+* Fixed short codes when no fees were present
+* Fixed function Renamed

 = 1.0.1, January 30, 2018 =
 * Renamed short code from [edd_commission_fees_overview] to [edd_commission_fees] for ease of use
 * Improved filter usage and general code base improvements